 To date, dell’Arte has organized presentations of over fifty operas, providing more than 550 singers with invaluable experiences. dell’Arte Opera Ensemble was incorporated in 2006, and received its 501(c)(3) non-profit status in December of 2007.
+VIDEOS available.

 dell’Arte Opera Ensemble was founded in New York City in early 2000 with an artfully staged and beautifully costumed version of Bellini’s I Capuleti e i Montecchi, with integrated narration from Shakespeare’s Romeo and Juliet.
 The production took advantage of an existing location, the neo-gothic chapel of Riverside Church to create an unforgettable setting.
 November of the same year brought productions of Richard Strauss’ Ariadne auf Naxos and Der Rosenkavalier in tower rooms at Riverside Church.
 Again utilizing the unique environs, each production drew upon the atmosphere of existing elements, concentrating the audience’s focus on the singers, the text and the music.
 While Der Rosenkavalier was performed with piano, Ariadne auf Naxos was accompanied by a chamber ensemble of six players who performed Maestro Fecteau’s innovative chamber music reduction of the orchestral score.

 OPERA READINGS SERIES